gdsbook/book/notebooks/07_local_autocorrelation.md

 ## Motivating Local Spatial Autocorrelation

-To better understand the underpinning of local autorocorrelation, we will return to the Moran Plot as a graphical tool.
+To better understand the underpinning of local autocorrelation, we will return to the Moran Plot as a graphical tool.
 Let us first calculate the spatial lag of our variable of interest:

 ```python
 db['w_Pct_Leave'] = weights.spatial_lag.lag_spatial(w, db['Pct_Leave'])
 ```

-And their respective standardized versions, where we substract the average and divide by the standard deviation:
+And their respective standardized versions, where we subtract the average and divide by the standard deviation:

 ```python
 db['Pct_Leave_std'] = ( db['Pct_Leave'] - db['Pct_Leave'].mean() )\